 So when I got to Longmont and made my turn, I saw Teddy (sorry, Theodore) standing there, leaning over the railing of a caboose, just waiting for me!

 He’s emerging from the side of the Roosevelt Park Apartments:

 You can climb up there and do selfies with him and everything!
 Yes, I did a selfie, and, no, I’m not posting it!

 This sculpture is by Dan Snarr of Utah.
 It was inspired by an actual whistlestop that Roosevelt made in Longmont in 1900 while campaigning as McKinley’s vice-presidential candidate.
-Click here for a historic picture of that event and you can see where the artist got his inspiration.
 The sculpture was unveiled on September 25, 2014, exactly 114 years to the day after the whistlestop.